theodi/open-standards-guidebook/README.md

 ### Run dev server

 ```
-yarn start
+yarn serve
 ```

 This command does several things concurrently:

 - Starts jekyll server with `JEKYLL_ENV=development bundle exec jekyll serve --config _config.yml,_config.dev.yml` on `localhost:4000`
-- Starts a browsersync proxy of the same server, typically on `localhost:3000` (actual port will be shown when starting the command).
-This is used to live inject the styles (via browsersync) and JS (via webpack hot reload)
+- Starts a vue-cli / webpack asset server on a port defined in `package.json` under  `buildConfig.ports.assets`
-- Starts the Fractal styleguide server (typically on http://localhost:4001/, see command output for your case)
+- Starts the Fractal styleguide on a port defined in `package.json` under  `buildConfig.ports.assets`
-- Starts [foreman](https://github.com/ddollar/foreman) to run the contributions Sinatra application

-It will also open the Fractal styleguide and browsersync proxied Jekyll build in your default web browser.
-Additional Browsersync UI tools available on port 3001.

 ### Building for production